avinash-chouhan/seg-mentor/README.md

 Besides, there is lot of terra incognita that seems worth exploring before going to state-of-the-art architectures - using simplest decent net(s) to facilitate insight:

  - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?
    <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture (a.k.a Decoder) dependent?
-Can one design a FE specifically for segmentation usage?***
+Are there seg.-performance gains to be made by architecting FE specifically for usage as seg. encoder (trading off classification performance)?***
  - ***Regarding the training/fine-tuning of segmentation nets based on pre-trained FEs, how does the optimal choice of hyper-parameters depend on choice of FE, decoder?***
  - ***How to optimally architect segmentation decoder when building on lightweight (e.g. mobilenet) FEs?***
  - ***What are the failure modes of the net?
 How do they depend on the FE or the decoder used?
 How can this be quantified (beyond stamp-collecting visual examples and gross-averaged metrics s.a. mIoU)?***